bspence7337/BGPAutomation/README.md

 Running Mac or Windows OS.
 These are the supported OS' Chrome Canary / Chrome Driver supports.

 I also highly recommend you use virtualenv to manage the dependencies.
+If you're having trouble setting up the Chrome Driver and Canary, I recommend following this guide by Duo to get up and running: https://duo.com/decipher/driving-headless-chrome-with-python

 ### Note